Fraud Solicitors: Fraud Defence Specialists

 - If there has been an attempt to conceal or dispose of any evidence.

 - The judge will also take into consideration any factors beyond financial loss, that may have an impact.
-For example, where money has been generated fraudulently to fund large-scale organised crime that target vulnerable people, such as the supply of drugs or human trafficking.
+For example, where money has been generated fraudulently to fund large-scale organised crime that targets vulnerable people, such as the supply of drugs or human trafficking.

 MITIGATING FACTORS DURING FRAUD SENTENCING